utsav0/daily-dev-tips/src/pages/posts/adding-pages-to-eleventy.md

 Someone made an excellent comment recently that an about page would benefit my blog quite a bit.

-So why not explore how to add static pages to our dynamic created blog at the same time.
+So why not simultaneously explore how to add static pages to our dynamic-created blog?

-We are going to create a static about page, which is going to sit on the URL `/about`.
+We will create a static about page, which will sit on the URL `/about`.

 ## Adding the About page

-Create a `about.njk` file in the root at the same level as the `index.njk` and insert the following code:
+Create an `about.njk` file in the root at the same level as the `index.njk` and insert the following code:

 ```html
 ---